dimantha1234/pipedream/components/twitter/readme.md

 ## Event Sources

-Event run on Pipedream's infrastructure and turn any API into an event stream.
+Event sources run on Pipedream's infrastructure and turn any API into an event stream.
 You can trigger Pipedream workflows, or which you can consume using Pipedream's REST API or a private, real-time SSE stream.

 | Source                                                | Description                                                  |                                                              |
 | ----------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |